ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Debug Status Claim (debug-status)

-This applies to entity-wide or submodule-wide debug facilities of the entity like JTAG and diagnostic hardware built into chips.
-It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software like user mode applications.
+The debug status claim applies to entity-wide or submodule-wide debug facilities of the entity, like JTAG and diagnostic hardware built into chips.
+It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software, including user mode applications.

 This characterization assumes that debug facilities can be enabled and